Andrettin/Wyrmsun/readme.txt

 - Added proper names for Barrackses.
 - Added proper names for Farms.

-* Campaign
-- The campaign screen now displays the highest completed difficulty for each campaign.

 * Factions
 - The Gnomish Sagan Tribe no longer uses light-green-colored gnomes.
 - Added the Dreadskull and Wildfang tribes for the goblins.